Tips from Voices.com Account Managers – Learn What Clients Want

 What do clients want?

-In the case of Voices.com’s Full Service jobs, Account Managers are often the ones creating a shortlist of custom auditions for a client to listen to.
+In the case of Voices.com’s Professional Service jobs, Account Managers are often the ones creating a shortlist of custom auditions for a client to listen to.
 They’ve heard their fair share of auditions, and worked with a lot of talent.
 As such, they can provide you with some great tips.

 Grant Thomas, Chris Diavolitsis, and Laura Beausaert are all Account Managers; when it comes to what they look for from voice actors, a few things became clear.